rock-core/rock-and-syskit/source/syskit_runtime/recap.html.md

   should run, or -- as we will see later -- a goal to achieve.
 - Components are related to each other by [the task structure](task_structure.html).
+- Syskit has assumptions about how components should be implemented.
+We'll recollect those when we get to [how to implement components](component_implementation.html)
 - Components are configured and started "when possible" by [the scheduler](event_loop.html#scheduling)
 - Components are transparently [reconfigured](event_loop.html#reconfiguration)